Yeshiva College (Yeshiva University)

 Yeshiva College is located in New York City’s Washington Heights neighborhood in Upper Manhattan.
 It is Yeshiva University’s undergraduate college of liberal arts and sciences for men.
 (Stern College for Women is Yeshiva College’s counterpart for women.)
 The architecture reflects a search for a distinctly Jewish style appropriate to American academia.

 Roughly 1,100 students from some two dozen countries, including students registered at Syms School of Business, attend Yeshiva College.

-On July 27, 2009, it was announced that Barry L. Eichler, Ph.D., would succeed David J. Srolovitz, Ph.D. as dean of Yeshiva College.
+On July 27, 2009, it was announced that Barry L. Eichler would succeed David J. Srolovitz as dean of Yeshiva College.

 Philosophy

-Students at Yeshiva College pursue a dual educational program that combines liberal arts and sciences and pre-professional studies with the study of Torah and Jewish heritage, reflecting Yeshiva’s educational philosophy of Torah Umadda, which translates loosely as “Torah and secular knowledge” (the interaction between Judaism and general culture).
+Students at Yeshiva College pursue a dual educational program that combines liberal arts and sciences and pre-professional studies with the study of Torah and Jewish heritage, reflecting Yeshiva’s educational philosophy of Torah Umadda, which translates loosely as "Torah and secular knowledge" (the interaction between Judaism and general culture).